Combine your Spanish classes in Cusco with a tour of the

 high passes, two of them over 5000m.

-You leave at 9:00 a.m. by bus towards the
+You would leave at 9:00 a.m. by bus towards the

 Huayco lagoon.
 Here you will mount your bike and cross the towns of Chequereq